 The angle 6.428571 is derived from dividing the circle of 360 degrees by the 56 holes of the circle.

-Each and every ancient site has a number associated with it.
+Each and every ancient site appears to have a number associated with it.
 An obvious example is the Giza Pyramid.
 It is a five sided pyramid which means the site number is 5 but!
 It is truncated so it is 6 sided.
 5 x 6 = 30 and you have its latitude and currently its longitude.
 The 5 and 6 also forms 56.

-Thus the 56 is not astronomical in nature.
-It is ceremonial.
-Whereas Stonehenge with its massive stones is for watching the heavens, the outer circle with its 56 silent white markers would have been for ceremony and remembrance.
-So the answer is not in the angle but the number itself.
-After all, 56 is 7 x 8 = 7 x 2³ and 2³ describes a three dimensional world.
-The diagonal of a square 2 units to the side is 2.8 and 2.8 x 2 = 5.6!
+Whereas Stonehenge with its massive stones is for watching the heavens, the outer circle with its 56 silent white markers were perhaps for ceremony and remembrance.
+The answer is not in the angle between them but the number 56 itself.

 This is one of the most important numbers to be found in the Torah, yet it is quiet and obscure.
 It keeps its own mystery.